sixty-north/cosmic-ray/docs/quickstart.rst

 ::

-    cosmic-ray init config.yml my_session
+    cosmic-ray init config.toml my_session.sqlite

-(Note that you don't have to use the names "config.yml" and "my_session".
+(Note that you don't have to use the names "config.toml" and "my_session.sqlite".
 Any names will do.)

 This will also create a database file called ``my_session.sqlite``.
 Once this is created, you can start executing tests with the ``exec`` command:

 ::

-    cosmic-ray exec my_session
+    cosmic-ray exec my_session.sqlite

 Unless there are errors, this won't print anything.